I'll call it for 25, but you just put it in there right after number 24.

 And she said, I never thought we would be there.

-I never thought Bill and I would be in that category, to be honest with you, so it's a new kind of experience.
+I never thought Bill and I would be in that category, to be honest with you.

-Do you think we are idiots out here, Mrs. Clinton?
+Would you please, do you think we are idiots out here, Mrs. Clinton?

 What was Whitewater all about if it wasn't about getting in the top income brackets of this country?

-I you can't fool me.
+You can't fool me.

 Folks, you know it and I know it.

-They had the opinion that anybody that was very wealthy or that had uh had any kind of success in life had done it by cutting corners, getting into screwy deals, shady deals, big time deals, and that's what Whitewater was.
+They had the opinion that anybody that was very wealthy or that had had any kind of success in life had done it by cutting corners, getting into screwy deals, shady deals, big time deals.

-It was a get rich quick scheme that didn't pan out.
+It was a get-rich-quick scheme that didn't pan out.

-These two people, Bill and Hillary Clinton are obsessed with money, and the evidence is they can't stop telling us how much they've got.
+And the evidence is they can't stop telling us how much they've got.

-That is that, folks, is not classic.
+That, folks, is not classy.

-A man, a living legend, a prophet, Nobel Peace Prize nominee.
+A man, a living legend, a prophet, Nobel Peace Prize nominee, something they can never take away from me.

-General all-round good guy with half my brain tied behind my back just to make it fair.
+General, all-around good guy with half my brain tied behind my back just to make it fair.

-The fastest pace in one and a half years, according to the Commerce Department.
+U.S. economy grew at an annual rate of 3.9% in the third quarter, the fastest pace in one and a half years, according to the Commerce Department.

-Every experts were shocked.
+The experts were shocked.

-Experts were totally stunned, and the uh the Fed is expecting an announcement of meeting at something at 2.15 this afternoon when they expected it a little less than 45 minutes from now, and the experts are expecting another quarter percent cut in the interest rates.
+Little less than 45 minutes from now, and the experts are expecting another quarter percent cut in the interest rates.

 And if they don't get it, look for the market to go bonkers this afternoon.

-Marilyn and Clearwater, Florida, you're next on the EIB network.
+You're next on the EIB network.

 Hello.

-Hey, Rush, Marilyn here in Clearwater with a comment on how this incredibly brilliant woman had another evasion last night to Tim Russert when he said, with all your experience, Mrs. Clinton, how can the American people find that out since your husband has signed a paper to the National Archives in his presidential library that all communications between you and him cannot be released for way into the future?
+Hey, Rush, Marilyn here in Clearwater with a comment on how this incredibly brilliant woman had another evasion last night to Tim Russert when he said, With all your experience, Mrs. Clinton, how can the American people find that out since your husband has signed a paper to the National Archives in his presidential library that all communications, sorry, communications between you and him cannot be released for way into the future?

-Uh 2009, after she's inaugurated.
+2009, after she's inaugurated.

 Right.

-So she said, Oh, you know, Tim, there are so many papers there, and it just takes so long to go through them all, but it's all being done very carefully.
+So she said, oh, you know, Tim, there are so many papers there, and it just takes so long to go through them all, but it's all being done very carefully.

-He held up the paper in his hand and he said, Mrs. Clinton, how can we find out your experience when here is your husband's signature, and they may not be released.
+He held up the paper in his hand, and he said, Mrs. Clinton, how can we find out your experience when here is your husband's signature and they may not be released?

-Well, we have uh these sound bites.
+Well, we have these sound bites.

 Oh, I'd love to.